Learn How to Do These 10 Different Knife Cuts and Become a Kitchen Wizard

 If you’re starting with a larger vegetable, like a potato or jicama, square off the round edges, then slice it into ½-inch thick slabs, and then cut each slab into sticks.

 If you run into a recipe that call for diced ingredients, this really just means to cut them into cubes.
 There are a few different sizes of cubes.
 A large dice, known as a Carré, refers to a ¾-inch cube.
 A medium dice, or Parmentier, is a ½-inch cube (pictured).
 A small dice, or Macédoine, is a ¼-inch cube.
 Things get even smaller from there with finest dice, the Brunoise.

 To dice, first you want to slice off the round sides of the vegetable to create flat edges.
 Then, cut that into slabs that are the width you are aiming for.
 Cut those slabs into batons of the same width, then into cubes.

 The size of dice you use will depend on the dish.
 Large dice is most common for root vegetables and is great for hearty stews.
 A medium and small dice can be used for most vegetables and will elevate the appearance of any dish from home-cooked to restaurant worthy.

 Julienne (aka Matchsticks)

 Ooh, now we’re getting fancy.
 The julienne is an advanced knife skill that will make your dishes look more refined.
-You can use it in stir-fries, as raw garnish, or when tough vegetables will be mixed with tender vegetables, like the broccoli stems in this Kale and Broccoli Salad.
+You can use it in stir-fries, as raw garnish, or when tough vegetables will be mixed with tender vegetables, like the broccoli stems in a Kale and Broccoli Salad.